 An advantage of P3DR is that it allows shipwrecks to be viewed in their entirety and inspected more closely – something that is not always easy to do in low-visibility environments with limited bottom time.
 In the case of Herald, the models have provided an opportunity to closely and methodically inspect the entire wreck site within a significantly expanded timeframe.
 This has revealed a number of clues that might otherwise have gone unnoticed and/or unrecorded.

 Annotated plan view of the Herald 3D model, showing features of interest.
-A wobbegong shark can also be seen at the image right, between the port boiler and port hull plating.
-Image Irini Malliaros and James hunter
+The wobbegong shark can also be seen at image right, between the port boiler and port hull plating.
+Image Irini Malliaros and James Hunter

 For example, a gap in the hull plating next to Herald’s starboard boiler was initially thought to be the result of corrosion.
 A review of the 3D models, however, has revealed the breach is approximately oval in shape, and that the edges of the hull plating surrounding it are bent slightly outwards.
 Further, the breach is located very close to a smaller, oval-shaped hole (also originally thought to be corrosion related) located on the upper surface of the boiler near its forward end.
 After considering the 3D imagery, the team now believes the latter opening is the point where the starboard boiler failed on the morning Herald sank, and the large breach in the plating at the waterline is where the resulting blast ejected one or more boiler fragments through the steamer’s hull.
 These findings argue against existing historical accounts of the incident, which state the failure occurred along the bottom of the boiler and caused a breach in the bottom of the hull.